cookies-xor-cream/HugoTest/content/posts/poetry/wip/oh_whatd_you_do_to_cygnus__.md

 ---
-tags: ['TODO']
+tags: ['Stephanie']
-title: "Oh what'd you do to cygnus,  "
+title: "Oh What'd You Do To Cygnus"
 date: 2023-10-02
 ---

 that she's merely a machine,
 she's an insignia, a symbol,
 of what she used to be.